davgar99/arch-linux-font-improvement-guide/README.md

 ##### Modify the XML file as needed

 Side note: Please make sure to incorporate fallback fonts and address other necessary criteria, as this XML file is quite barebones and may not cover all potential use cases.
-Side note: this XML adds emoji support to many apps so feel free to remove it if not needed.
+Furthermore, this XML file adds emoji support to many apps so feel free to remove it if you don't need it.

 ```xml
 <?xml version="1.0"?>